statikbe/laravel-surveyhero/README.md

 If you want to add more sheets, you can set the sheets by setting `setSheets()` on `SurveyExport`.
 If you want to change the work sheets, you can change the queries in `query()`, the title in `setTitle()`, etc.

+## Events

+The following events are implemented:

+- __SurveyResponseImported:__ dispatched when a survey response is imported successfully.
+- __SurveyResponseIncompletelyImported:__ dispatched when a survey response is imported successfully but the data was incomplete.

 ## Ideas for future improvements

-- Add more commands to manage webhooks
+- ~~Add more commands to manage webhooks~~
 - Add more default indices to the migration.
 - Support more Surveyhero question types.
 - Support more converted value data types, e.g. double.